Pre-College Intensive in Studio Art

-Residential students will have the opportunity to experience life on our beautiful Medford / Somerville campus just outside the city – a short 20-minute shuttle ride from SMFA at Tufts.
-Staying in our Medford / Somerville dorms will give students the opportunity to live, eat, and have fun with students from other pre-college programs while gaining access to the many amenities of our residential campus.
+Residential students will have the opportunity to experience life on our beautiful Medford/Somerville campus just outside the city – with a shuttle ride from SMFA at Tufts.
+Staying in our Medford/Somerville dorms will give students the opportunity to live, eat, and have fun with students from other pre-college programs while gaining access to the many amenities of our residential campus.

 Join us for your summer studies and share the Tufts experience!